FabioBelliero/FlightsApp/README.md

 An Android demo application that shows 5 interesting flights to destinations you can visit with kiwi.com.
 It also shows the details of each flights and allow you to visit the official website to book the flight.

+N.B.
 This branch is used to save some extra features done after the submition of the app.

 ## Features
 - Local Database